InfiniTimeOrg/InfiniTime/doc/bootloader/README.md

 When designing the OTA procedure for the PineTime, we basically had 2 options : implement the OTA procedure in the bootloader or in the application firmware.

 Using the bootloader to handle the OTA is tempting as this would allow to implement it only once, and the application firmware would not need to care about it.
-However, the downside is that the BLE stack would need to integrate the whole BLE stack.
+However, the downside is that the bootloader would need to integrate the whole BLE stack.

-Indeed, the BLE stack is quite heavy in flash memory and pretty all the code space of the PineTime would be filled if both the bootloader **and** the application firmware would integrate their own BLE stack.
-Of course, both the bootloader and the application firwmare could share the same stack, but that's against our "freedom to the developers" goal : firmware developer would be forced to use whatever BLE stack we used in the bootloader.
+Indeed, the BLE stack is quite heavy in flash memory and a lot of memory would be waster if both the bootloader **and** the application firmware would integrate their own BLE stack.
+Of course, both the bootloader and the application firmware could share the same stack, but that's against our "freedom to the developers" goal : firmware developer would be forced to use whatever BLE stack we used in the bootloader.

 You've probably guessed it, we chose the 2nd solution, and we decided to implement the OTA procedure in the application firmware.
 In this case, the bootloader is much simpler, and firmware developers have a lot more freedom in their design choices (like the BLE stack to integrate, the data transfer protocol to implement,...).